 The NYISO performed the transmission security testing required for the RNA Base Case throughout the study period (2013 - 2022).
-The testing included the ability of the BPTF to meet transmission design criteria following the design criteria contingency (N-1).
+The testing was performed according to NPCC and NYSRC criteria and included the ability of the BPTF to meet transmission design criteria following the design criteria contingency (N-1).
 The same contingency analysis was also performed with critical facility outages (N-1-1).
 N-1 testing was performed as part of base case review, thermal and voltage criteria testing, and the identification of critical facilities and critical contingencies.
 Each of the first contingencies were further studied as critical facility outages as part of the N-1-1 analysis.

-As part of the N-1-1 analysis, individual N-1 cases were created by removing a critical generator, transmission circuit, transformer, series or shunt compensating device, or HVdc pole from the base.
-Using the automated process from PowerGEM's TARA, a set of corrective actions was developed with the objective of eliminating violations in the post-contingency cases for each N-1 case, such that when design contingencies (NERC Category B or C contingencies; NPCC Design Criteria; NYSRC Table A design Contingencies) were tested on the N-1 case, there would be no post-contingency thermal or voltage violations on the BPTF.
+As part of the N-1-1 analysis, individual N-1 cases were created by removing a critical generator, transmission circuit, transformer, series or shunt compensating device, or HVdc pole from the base case.
+Using the automated process from PowerGEM's TARA, a set of corrective actions was developed with the objective of eliminating violations in the postcontingency cases for each N-1 case, such that when design contingencies (NERC Category B or C contingencies; NPCC Design Criteria; NYSRC Table A design contingencies) were tested on the N-1 case, there would be no post-contingency thermal or voltage violations on the BPTF.

 Next, N-1-1 contingency analysis was performed by modeling critical facility outages followed by testing of NPCC and NYSRC Design Criteria contingencies (consistent with NERC Categories B and C).

-NYISO -while monitoring monitored applicable limits of the New York State BPTF in accordance with NYSRC Reliability Rules.
-All results assume that all necessary existing generation resources have been called upon to mitigate potential violations.
+NYISO monitored applicable limits of the New York State BPTF in accordance with NYSRC Reliability Rules.
+All results assume that all necessary existing generation resources, and where available, phase angle regulator and HVDC controls have been called upon to mitigate potential violations.